-A5.509 PUBLIC TRAILS
+A5.509 Public Paths and Trails

 If required as a condition of the development approval, construction will be the responsibility of the applicant.
-Construction of paths and trails will be in accordance with the Public Works Standards.
+Construction of paths and trails will be in accordance with the City of Gresham Public Works Standards.

-- A. In granting an easement for public trails, the owner shall demonstrate compliance with the following criteria: - 1.
-Trail easements shall allow for future construction of trails in accordance with specifications as to width and surfacing as contained in the Public Works Standards. - 2.
-Trail easements shall be located within a site in such a manner as to allow the trail to be buffered from existing and proposed dwellings on the site and on adjacent properties, and to maintain the maximum feasible privacy for residents. - 3.
-Trail easements shall be located within a site so that future trails construction will avoid parking and driveway areas and other activity areas which might conflict with pedestrian movements. - B. Site area included within a public access easement shall be counted as a portion of the landscaped and open space area required for the proposed development.
+- A. In granting an easement for public paths and trails, the owner shall demonstrate compliance with the following criteria: - 1.
+Recommended width for any trails easement shall be 25 feet or as acceptable to the Manager. - 2.
+Trail easements shall allow for future construction of trails in accordance with specifications as to width and surfacing as contained in the City of Gresham Public Works Standards. - 3.
+Trail easements shall be located within a site in such a manner as to allow the trail to be buffered from existing and proposed dwellings on the site and on adjacent properties, and to maintain the maximum feasible privacy for residents.

+- 4. Trail easements shall be located within a site so that future trails construction will avoid parking and driveway areas and other activity areas which might conflict with pedestrian movements. - B. Site area included within a trail easement shall be counted as a portion of the landscaped and open space area required for the proposed development.

-A5.510 UNDERGROUND UTILITIES
+A5.510 Underground Utilities